getulioruiz/workstation/README.md

 ### values.yaml

 The `values.yaml` file allows you to personalize your setup to your needs.
-Create a file located at `~/.config/dotfiles/values.yaml` and include your desired settings.
+Create a file located at `~/.config/dotfiles/values.yaml` and include your settings.

 ```bash
 cd $HOME && mkdir -p projects && vim .config/dotfiles/values.yaml